 - Another non-alcoholic version of "I Never..." occurs in the lonelygirl15 episode "Backyard Bikini Patrol".
 The point was obviously not to get drunk (they were playing with M&M's), but to learn "something juicy" about the participants.
 Served as a means of delivering exposition because we found out how different the lives of trait positives were from those of normal girls.

 - On Family Guy, the guys play this on a boating trip.
-Quagmire ends up taking a drink for everything the other characters think of, and eventually they're actively trying to come up with something he hasn't done, getting progressively more ridiculous (for some reason, it never occurs to them to say something non-sexual).
+Quagmire ends up taking a drink for everything the other characters think of, and eventually they're actively trying to come up with something he hasn't done, getting progressively more ridiculous (for some reason, it never occurs to them to say something non-sexual, nor is it ever shown to be Quagmire's turn to say "I never").
 It doesn't work, and he ends up passing out.

 Peter: God, let's see, what else is there, um...
 I never gave a reach-around to a spider monkey while reciting the Pledge of Allegiance.